apos37/gf-tools/readme.txt

 10. Entry Debugging

 == Changelog ==
+= 1.0.4.1 =
+* Fix: The gfat_remove_qs shortcode was removing the whole path instead of just the params, even when there were no params found

 = 1.0.4 =
 * Fix: Some pages in admin area being redirected to homepage and causing broken links in admin menu
 * Update: Added a new shortcode (`gfat_qs_value`)